MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/connectors/setup.md

     *   Tap on “Connectors” in the left menu
     *   Tap on “Add Connector”
     *   Register a connector for the 3rd party system that will use the API
-        *   Enter the name of the Connector
+        *   Enter the name of the Connector and other details.
+Tap on Continue
-        *   Enter a description
+        *   Select permissions that is intended for the Connector to have access to
-        *   Tap on Submit
+        *   Tap on Create Connector
     *   Note the ID & Secret that get generated and displayed on the portal

 *   **Step 2: Group Admin “grants” the Connector access to his/her group**